2021 Tipperary county hurling team season: Summary

 The 2021 National Hurling league was due to start on 27 February but was pushed back to the weekend of 8 and 9 May due to COVID-19 restrictions.

 Tipperary faced league champions Limerick in their opening game at the Gaelic Grounds on Saturday 8 May.

 The game was televised live on RTÉ2 with match commentary by Marty Morrissey and Elaine Aylward.
 Goalkeeper Barry Hogan made his senior debut.
 Limerick started with nine players from the previous years All-Ireland winning team and played in green and white striped jerseys to commemorate the 100 year anniversary of the 1921 All-Ireland win.

-Seamus Callanan was confirmed as the Tipperary captain for the 2021 season but missed the opening game through injury.
+Séamus Callanan was confirmed as the Tipperary captain for the 2021 season but missed the opening game through injury.
 Noel McGrath will be vice-captain.
 In dry conditions, the teams were level at 0–12 to 0–12 at half-time.